AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-custom-object-sync.md

 ---
 # SFDC Sync: Custom Object Sync {#sfdc-sync-custom-object-sync}

-Custom Objects created in your Salesforce instance can be part of Marketo too.
+Custom Objects created in your [!DNL Salesforce] instance can be part of Marketo too.
 Here's how to set it up.

 >[!NOTE]
 >